15 MIN READ

 - A feeling of "going nowhere" in your career.

-- The end of (or lack of) a meaningful relationship in your life.
+- The end of (or lack of) a meaningful relationship in your life (such as a divorce).

 - Children becoming more independent or leaving home.